Hariharan-DS/Sentiment_analysis_on_Amazon_Book_Reviews/README.md

 infoLink	        |  link to get more information about the book on google books categories	      |  genres of books ratingsCount	    |  averaging rating for book

+Automating the sentiment analysis and providing concise summary of reviews can help customer,while predicting sales based on reviews can support authors and publishers in understanding a book's market performance